Top Model Norge season 5

 Top Model Norge, cycle 5 was the fifth cycle of Top Model Norge.
 The show began to air on television on September 16, 2013.
 For the first time, the show was filmed in Los Angeles.
-Siri Tollerod was the host, replacing Mona Grudt, and the other judges are Erik Asla, Swedish coach Jonas Hallberg and model scout Donna Ioanna.
+Siri Tollerod was the host, replacing Mona Grudt, and the other judges were Erik Asla, Swedish coach Jonas Hallberg and model scout Donna Ioanna.

 The winner of the competition was 20-year-old Frida Børli Solaker from Valnesfjord.
 She received a contract with Women Management in Milan, a major campaign for Maybelline and a cover of Norwegian Elle.